chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Use Guard Clauses to Flatten Nested Branches

-A guard clause is a boolean expression that must evaluate to true for the execution of the program to continue in the branch.
-Using guard clauses sometimes could flatten deeply nested branches.
+A **guard clause** is a check at the top of a function or loop that exits early if a certain condition is not met.
+Using guard clauses can reduce nesting by handling "bad" or edge conditions immediately, and letting the rest of the code assume those conditions are true.

+Deeply nested branching (especially many levels of `if` inside `if`) can make code hard to read.
+Guard clauses allow you to handle error cases or preconditions upfront and then proceed with the main logic in a flatter structure, thus avoid deeply nested branches.

 Use guard clauses when:
 - There are multiple validations that must all pass before executing the main logic.